 - Back for the Finale: For the finale of the Chorus arc - The Counselor, Sharkface and Doc are all back from their bus trips.

 - Back-to-Back Badasses: Wash and Kimball in Episode 16.
+Later, Wash and Carolina vs. Locus and Felix in Episode 18.

-- For Season 13, both the trailer and last scene are stills of the characters in various states of action while Church gives his final messages.
+- For Season 13, both the trailer and the last scene are stills of the characters in various states of action while Church gives his final messages.

 - Brick Joke: